Jac-Zac/My-home-config/README.md

 ```
 ###### And then run the command :PlugInstall

-**I suggest to install also** [anaconda](https://docs.anaconda.com/anaconda/install/mac-os/)
--> If you do you also have to uncomment 1 line in the .zprofile

-**Other thing I suggest to have the same terminla style and look:**
+## This is my new configuration since I got the M1 Macbook pro 💻

 - If you want my same color theme go to -> https://github.com/arcticicestudio/nord-iterm2
-- I suggest to go to -> http://terminal.sexy (to decide the color palette)
 - I have also installed gtop
-- Install also everything in -> https://www.piratefache.ch/chunkwm-is-dead-reborn-as-yabai/
+- My window manager is [Amethyst](https://github.com/ianyh/Amethyst)
+- I also use [Thor](https://apps.apple.com/us/app/thor/id1120999687?mt=12) and [Alfred](https://www.alfredapp.com)

 ## Customizations 🔧

 - I suggest to add lolcat ```brew install lolcat ``` which can be used with neofetch
 - If you want you can go to ~/.config/zsh to edit your .zshrc -> and you can uncomment lines
 - If you want to use ```lsd``` as your ```ls``` uncomment the alias in the zshrc and do not forget to to use a nerd font
-- To install SF Mono nerd font go to ```https://github.com/epk/SF-Mono-Nerd-Font``` and follow the install
+- To install Inconsolata nerd font go to ```https://github.com/epk/SF-Mono-Nerd-Font``` and follow the install
-- I use iTerm in minimal mode with tab bar on the bootom, and add borderless -> https://github.com/jaredculp/iterm2-borderless-padding.git
+- I use iTerm in minimal mode with tab bar on the bootom, and add borderless
 - Beautiful dynamic wallpapers -> [First](https://dynamicwallpaper.club/wallpaper/6df38eo4nym),[Second](https://dynamicwallpaper.club/wallpaper/jculsb683ok)
 - I also suggest to Automatically Hide & Show the Menu Bar and also set show scroll bar in all the application only when scrolling (system Preferences -> General)